Kanban boards that support your workflows and give users an easy way to move a task to other phases.

 monday.com costs from $6/user/month and comes with a free 14-day trial.
 They offer a free plan for up to 2 users.

-The drag & drop process builder uses familiar flowcharts, with decision branching, loops and step dependencies (and dependent dates).
+Alongside centralizing processes, its strength is in how it also provides every user with their own personal to-do manager and the drag & drop process builder that uses familiar flowcharts, with decision branching, loops and step dependencies (and dependent dates).
 You can embed videos, links & docs to make them useful for training, and when you run them as tasks you can also capture data and file uploads.
 It’s easy for even non-technical users to create business processes.

-My Tasks is really strong – whether a task comes from a process or if it is a simple reminder like ‘check finance report’ (which you can mark private).
-You can snooze, prioritize, reassign so powerful to use and even has a mobile app.
-If a Task is from a template, it becomes a dynamic checklist which is very easy to follow and see progress.
+The 'my tasks' section is great!
+Whether a task comes from a process or a simple reminder like ‘check finance report’ (which you can mark private), you can snooze, prioritize, and reassign tasks easily.
+If a task is from a template, it becomes a dynamic checklist which is very easy to follow and see progress.

 Uniquely and helpful from a compliance perspective, it records when things can’t be done and why, or why someone is completing a step not assigned to them.
-You can export all of this as a CSV to analyse further (or to provide as evidence).
-It also collects process feedback for review and makes this highly visible to everyone, very useful for continuous improvement.
+You can export all of this as a CSV to analyze further (or to provide as evidence).
+It also collects process feedback for review and makes this highly visible to everyone, which is very useful for continuous improvement.

 Integration with other business systems such as G Suite, Salesforce or databases is handled using the ever-popular Zapier.